 The world did receive some good news out of Ukraine with the agreement that's restarting the shipping of Ukrainian grain and Russian fertilizer through the Black Sea.
-This activity had been shut down since March, pushing up food prices and intensifying the threat of famine throughout much of the Third World.
+This activity had been shut down since March, compromising operacades.
+This can unleash tional safety of the site's all sorts of uncertainty, multiple reactors. including the ratcheting up of tensions between Speculation about why China and Taiwan."